==> All of us do it (and smell it)

 Dogs have a complex GI tract just like we have.
 And dogs eat all sorts of Not-So-Good-Foods and Bad-Foods just like we do.
 Accordingly, dogs in general also face the issue of excess gas.

-Some dogs suffer more from flatulence (eg boxers), others less (eg German Shepherds) IF they get proper food and sufficient exercise!
-More on the causes of flatulence in a minute.
+Some dogs suffer more from flatulence (eg boxers), others less (eg German Shepherds) - IF they get proper food and sufficient exercise!

 The No: From my own experience with dogs I know, when dogs pass a flatus: